Vasectomy Counseling Video

 For about 2 years from 2018 to 2020 we provided vasectomy services for the VA.
 During the second year, the VA changed payers (agencies or companies contracted to handle payments) 3 times.
 Each time, we needed to register with the new payer by submitting numerous forms and documents.
 With the last payer, we could not even get through to a representative to ask questions about protocols or outstanding prior accounts.
 So we don't think we ever completed the registration process and we have probably been removed from their list of eligible providers.

 We have learned that, when it comes to procuring vasectomy services, Medicaid can be more of a hindrance than a benefit.
 Some county health departments will deny Title 10 funding for patients who are on straight Medicaid or enrolled in Medicaid HMO's.
 Medicaid has a reputation of paying so slowly that few doctors wish to participate.
 Certain county health departments participate, but they may require referral authorizations from the Medicaid primary care physicians, and getting a referral authorization may be discouragingly slow.
 Dr. Stein was but is no longer a Medicaid provider of vasectomy services because the reimbursement is low ($143) and the paperwork unbearable.
-(Three claims were recently denied because we used abbreviations: Dr. Stein's middle initial "G." and "M.D.", rather than "George" and "Medical Doctor".)
+(Three claims were denied because we used abbreviations: Dr. Stein's middle initial "G." and "M.D.", rather than "George" and "Medical Doctor".)
 However, some county health departments will offer Title 10 financial assistance (see below) to men with Medicaid if there are no local providers of vasectomy services under the Medicaid program.

 Medicaid tries to shift all Medicaid patients to Medicaid HMO's, sometimes without the Medicaid recipient even being aware of the shift.
 Drs.
 Stein and Galante are not contracted providers with any Medicaid HMOs, as some Medicaid HMO administrators have done exceptionally well financially, and we do not want that financial success to be at our expense.
 Ambetter is a Medicaid HMO.
 Staywell is another Medicaid HMO in Florida, parented by WellCare.
 Staywell's website clearly states that, "Sometimes we may not have a provider in our network who can give you needed care; if this happens, we will cover the care out-of-network (at no additional cost to you), but you will need to get approval first from us or your PCP."
 We have had patients report that their primary care doctors discouraged vasectomy as overly risky or denied that vasectomy is "needed care".
 But vasectomy is "needed" to reduce the risks to your partner of female-oriented contraceptives and the unintended pregnancies that occur with failure of those less-dependable choices.
 Not offering a service saves plan money, especially if a member's partner is still on straight Medicaid and WellCare would not have to pay for future pregnancies.
 So stand up for your rights and insist on coverage.
 If they say they have no vasectomy provider, insist on out-of-network coverage, and call us if they give you a hard time.